MihaiAC/learning-react/learning_react/react_notes/React.md

 `AnimatePresence` component = when React removes an element from the DOM, it ignores the exit animation, it just removes it.
 This prop prevents the animation from not triggering.
 - `mode="wait"` vs `mode="sync"`.
-- Adding keys to different elements inside an AnimatePresence wrapper.
+-  If AnimatePresence has >= 2 children, they need to have keys.

 `whileHover, whileDrag` props
 Example: